ubcecon/tutorials/AWS.md

 - See the [AWS Educate](https://aws.amazon.com/education/awseducate/) program
   - $100 in AWS Promotional Compute Credit per student or $200 per faculty per year.
   - Access to training materials
+- https://aws.amazon.com/image-builder/  is a new tool for building images.
+Uses an Image Builder recipe?
+- Advice was to use the Amazon Deep Learning AMI - which has cuda/etc. already steup.
+Just add Julia.

 ## S3
 = Mount bucket on EC2 instance: https://medium.com/tensult/aws-how-to-mount-s3-bucket-using-iam-role-on-ec2-linux-instance-ad2afd4513ef